 There are lots of options for musicians and bands to host music online.
 You don’t need to upload your music to every platform out there, but it’s good to explore your options and pick a few websites that make the most sense for your needs as an artist.

 For example, some websites focus primarily on selling tracks, while others are more about building a community and finding new fans.
 Some of them can seamlessly integrate with personal websites, which saves you time, helps you streamline your promotional and sales efforts, and allows you to keep all of your stats in one place.

 Bandzoogle is one of the best website hosting options for your music.
 It’s made specifically for musicians, and you get to keep 100% of your music sales.
-You can display and sell your music exactly how you want, offering songs for free, charging a fixed amount, or letting your fans name their own price.
+You can display and sell your music exactly how you want: offer songs for free, charge a fixed amount, or let your fans name their own price.

-Build a professional website in just a few clicks where you can sell music and merch commission-free!
-Try Bandzoogle today.
+Design a professional website in just a few clicks where you can sell music and merch commission-free!
+Build your music website with Bandzoogle today.

 Bandcamp is a favorite among independent musicians, and it’s easy to see why: the platform is user-friendly, artist-first, and does a great job of encouraging music discovery among fans.
 Bandcamp has hundreds of thousands of artists and labels on the platform, enabling music sales to millions of fans worldwide.

 If you have your music on Bandcamp and a website with Bandzoogle, you can add your Bandcamp music to your website in just a few clicks, eliminating the need to re-upload tracks, or use separate apps or widgets.
 The Bandcamp music player will automatically adjust to match your website’s theme, even if you make changes to your design.

-SoundCloud is considered by many to be an industry standard, and it has a large and active user base among fans and artists alike.
-It’s a great website to host your music if you’re looking to build a community, and you like the idea of fans and fellow musicians leaving comments on your tracks.
+SoundCloud is considered by many to be an industry standard, and it has a large, active user base among fans and artists alike.
+It’s a great website to host your music if you’re looking to build a community, especially if you like the idea of fans and fellow musicians leaving comments on your tracks.